iotdomain/iotdomain-standard/iotconnect-standard.md

 **Identity Record**

 The identity record is included with nodes that are publishers and is intended to verify the identity of the publisher.
-It is signed by the ZSAS when the publisher joins a secure zone and renewed periodically.
-Consumers must verify the signature using the ZSAS public key when the publisher node is updated.
+It is signed by the ZCAS when the publisher joins a secure zone and renewed periodically.
+Consumers must verify the signature using the ZCAS public key when the publisher node is updated.

 | Field           | type     | required     | Description |
 |:--------------- |:-------- | :----------  |:----------- |